paulbarna/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

-The training epochs was originally set to 20 but I've noticed accuracy improvement if I increase the number of epochs (40), without posing a risk of over-training the model.
+The training epochs was originally set to 20 but I've noticed accuracy improvement if I increase the number of epochs (50), without posing a risk of over-training the model.
 Haven't changed the learning rate (0.001).

 My final model results were:
-* training set accuracy of ?
+Validation Accuracy = 0.954
-* validation set accuracy of ?
+Training Accuracy = 0.993
-* test set accuracy of ?
+Testing Accuracy = 0.935

 LaNet architecture proved to be a good starting point as it provides accuracy up to 90%.
 However it didn't have the first 2 convolutional layers deep enough, while the fully connected layers size were not wide enough as a consequence, which proved difficult to accommodate the new more detailed dataset with far more variety.